Staff

 (510) 528-8550 x100

-Jenny joined Bay Nature in 2005 and has the most tenure of our staff (has the institutional knowledge of an elephant).
-A Berkeley native and UC Santa Barbara graduate, Jenny has worked in the nonprofit sector for more than 25 years (a selfless servant, she has the patience of a saint).
-A volunteer stint at Berkeley’s Shorebird Nature Center helped propel her fascination with the birds and marine wildlife of the Bay (as opposed to the wildlife in her house).
-In her spare time (limited though it may be), Jenny loves exploring the Bay Area and up the Sonoma coast to find hideaways where she can recharge her inner light (a hummingbird that breathes fire).
+Jenny joined Bay Nature in 2005 and has the most tenure of our staff.
+She is a Berkeley native, a UC Santa Barbara graduate, and has worked in the nonprofit sector for more than 30 years.
+A volunteer stint at Berkeley’s Shorebird Nature Center helped propel her fascination with the birds and marine wildlife of the Bay.
+In her spare time, Jenny loves exploring the Bay Area and the Sonoma coast to find hideaways where she can recharge her inner light.

 Laurence Tietz